MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

     - Mixing GPUs from different vendors in the same cluster.
 This is not supported because they have different driver and licensing requirements and can lead to unintended consequences.

     - Using different GPU models from different product family from the same vendor in your cluster.

-    - Having cluster configuration with servers that have a mix of Discrete Device Assignment (DDA)-supported and partitionable GPUs.
-All the servers in your cluster must have GPUs set up either for DDA or partitioning, but not both.

 - You cannot assign a physical GPU as both Discrete Device Assignment (DDA) or partitionable GPU.
-It can either be assigned as DDA or partitionable GPU, but not both.
+You can either assign it as DDA or as partitionable GPU, but not both.
+For information about GPU acceleration provided via DDA, see [Use GPUs with clustered VMs](../manage/use-gpu-with-clustered-vm.md).

 -  You can assign only a single GPU partition to a VM.

 - Azure Stack HCI auto-assigns the partition to the VMs.
 You can't chose specific partition for a specific VM.

 - Currently, GPU partitioning on Azure Stack HCI doesn't support live migration of VMs.
+But VMs can be automatically restarted and placed where GPU resources are available in the event of a failure.

 ## GPU partitioning workflow